 The campus is located in the City's Health District, close to the Miami International Airport, the UM Health System, and a short walking distance from the famous Miami Marlins Stadium, a venue for major concerts, sports and cultural events.
 Access to the building is available from two of the City's major expressways (I-95 and the 836).
-Parking inside the building is available for all students; in addition, the metro station is within walking distance to the building, and the distance between both facilities (the Main Campus and the Satellite Location) is 1.0 miles.
+Parking inside the building is available for all students; in addition, the metro station is within walking distance to the building.
 Disabled parking spaces and paved ramps allow access to the physically disabled.
 Restrooms are also equipped with railings.